russdanner/alexa-blueprint-1/readme.md

 # Alexa Facts Skill Blueprint

-The Alexa Fact Skill Blueprint is an example of a simple headless content project that backs an Alexa Skill.
+The Alexa Fact Skill Blueprint is an example of a headless content project that backs an Alexa Skill.

 # Installation

-The blueprint can be installed to your site from the Crafter CMS Marketplace
+The blueprint can be installed to your site from the Crafter CMS Marketplace.

 # Setup